Spinal muscular atrophy: Prenatal testing

-Prenatal testing for SMA is possible through chorionic villus sampling, cell-free fetal DNA analysis and other methods.
+Prenatal testing for SMA is possible through chorionic villus sampling, cell-free fetal DNA analysis, and other methods.

 Newborn screening

 Routine newborn screening for SMA is becoming increasingly commonplace in developed countries, given the availability of causative treatments that are most effective at the asymptomatic stage of the disease.
-In 2018, newborn screening for SMA was added to the US list of recommended newborn screening tests and as of April 2020 it has been adopted in 39 US states.
+In 2018, newborn screening for SMA was added to the US list of recommended newborn screening tests and as of April 2020, it has been adopted in 39 US states.
 As of February 2023, SMA screening has been incorporated in national newborn screening programmes in around 15 countries and pilot projects are under way in further countries.

 Carrier testing

 Those at risk of being carriers of SMN1 deletion, and thus at risk of having offspring affected by SMA, can undergo carrier analysis using a blood or saliva sample.
-The American College of Obstetricians and Gynecologists recommends all people thinking of becoming pregnant be tested to see if they are a carrier.
-The carrier frequency of SMA is comparable to other disorders like thalassemia and in a north Indian cohort has been found to be 1 in 38.
+The American College of Obstetricians and Gynecologists recommends that all people thinking of becoming pregnant be tested to see if they are a carrier.
+The carrier frequency of SMA is comparable to other disorders like thalassemia and in a north Indian cohort is 1 in 38.
 However, genetic testing will not be able to identify all individuals at risk since about 2% of cases are caused by de novo mutations and 5% of the normal population have two copies of SMN1 on the same chromosome, which makes it possible to be a carrier by having one chromosome with two copies and a second chromosome with zero copies.
 This situation will lead to a false negative result, as the carrier status will not be correctly detected by a traditional genetic test.

 Management

-The management of SMA varies based upon the severity and type.
-In the most severe forms (types 0/1), individuals have the greatest muscle weakness requiring prompt intervention.
-Whereas the least severe form (type 4/adult onset), individuals may not seek the certain aspects of care until later (decades) in life.
-While types of SMA and individuals among each type may differ, therefore specific aspects of an individual's care can differ.
+The management of SMA varies based on the severity and type.
+In the most severe forms (types 0/1), individuals have the greatest muscle weakness, requiring prompt intervention.
+Whereas in the least severe form (type 4/adult onset), individuals may not seek certain aspects of care until later (decades) in life.
+While types of SMA and individuals among each type may differ, specific aspects of an individual's care can differ.